xrdocs/application-hosting/_tutorials/2016-06-06-xr-toolbox-bring-your-own-container-app.md

 *  as a container (LXC)

-Here, we give a quick start guide with the IOS-XR vagrant box to bring up an Ubuntu container on IOS-XR and host an application within it.
+In this quick start guide we use the IOS-XR vagrant box to bring up an Ubuntu container on IOS-XR and host an application within it.

 So, let's get started!